Godofnothing/PowerLawOptimization/README.md

 ### Description
 ---

-This repository accompanies the NeurIPS 2022 submission
+This repository accompanies the ICLR 2023 submission

 "*A view of mini-batch SGD via generating functions: conditions of convergence, phase transitions, benefit